kibotu/check-mate/android-sample/PROJECT_SUMMARY.md

 Proper cleanup of pending requests on timeout and cancellation.

 ### Modern Kotlin ✅
+- Kotlin 2.1.0 with K2 compiler
+- Kotlin Serialization for type-safe JSON
 - Coroutines for async operations
-- Sealed patterns for type safety
+- Data classes and sealed types
 - Extension functions
 - DSL-style builders